hc825b/hc825b.github.io/_posts/2018-09-26-cybersec-for-manufacturing.markdown

 + With sufficient technical background and experiences in industry

-  - Director of Manufacturing Cybersecurity in DMDII, Koushik Subramanian
+  - Koushik Subramanian, Director of Manufacturing Cybersecurity in DMDII
-  - Director of R&D in ITAMCO, Joel Neidig
+  - Joel Neidig, Director of R&D in ITAMCO

 ## CYBERSECURITY THREATS IN TODAY’S WORLD

-Presenter: Special Agent in FBI Chicago, Jason Rahoy
+Presenter: Jason Rahoy, Special Agent in FBI Chicago

 The presentation slides are not provided